BUJUMBURA — One of Burundi's vice presidents has fled to Belgium,

 sign of bridging differences.

+Democracy-Forces for the Defense of Democracy (CNDD-FDD) party.
 Spencer Platt / Getty Images.

 Rallies have petered out but the mood remains tense.
 Three grenade